 Highlight your strengths.
 Discuss why you're good at balancing the user experience, technical issues, and business-focused decisions.
 Provide an example of a time during your career when you were successful.
 Mention how you supported your team during the process and any specific metrics showing how the company benefited.

-Employers know every candidate will have strengths and weaknesses and they use this question to better understand what yours are.
-While pretending you're perfect is tempting, the reality is that no one is, so it's best to be honest – while also being strategic.
+Employers know every candidate will have strengths and weaknesses, and they use this question to better understand yours.
+While pretending you're perfect is tempting, the reality is that no one is, so it's best to be honest while also being strategic.

 When responding to this question, make sure to highlight your challenge as well as a solution for it.
-For example, if you're a go-getter who can get inpatient when projects are delayed, then note that you're starting to build-in more realistic expectations throughout the process.
+For example, if you're a productive person who can get impatient with the delay of a project, then note that you're starting to build-in more realistic expectations throughout the process.
 Whatever you say, though, make sure to pair the challenge with a proactive response to how you are working through it now.

 Product managers must be strong leaders and decision-makers to develop products as envisioned.
-How you make decisions will define you as a leader, so employers ask this question to get a better idea of how you would respond to this common workplace occurence.
+How you make decisions will define you as a leader, so employers ask this question to understand better how you would respond to this common workplace occurrence.

 Discuss how you can use your mediation skills with your team so they can work through the problem rather than have a top-down decision.
-Disagreement often seeps into emotion, so describe how you can use specific metrics to determine the best direction.
+Disagreement often carries emotion, so describe how you can use specific metrics to determine the best direction.

 Show your prospective employer that you’re respectful to your team of different professionals.
 This means you can have a hands-off approach that allows everyone to feel empowered in their roles.
 As a leader, you'll need to build the confidence and abilities of the people you work with.
 Share how you plan to communicate in a way that supports everyone.